cmouse/pdns-remotebackend-gem/README.md

 This will construct a reply array with one resource record.

-Some methods expect non-array output, you can provide result = true or result = 1 etc. for these.
+Some methods expect non-array output, you can provide

+    result = true
+    result = { :foo => :bar }

-If you wish to log something, use @log &lt;&lt; "something I want logged".
+If you wish to log something, use

+    log &lt;&lt; "something I want logged".

 Should you need some parameters passed to the remotebackend connection string, you can always have a look at @parameters, which contains them.